 Studies reveal that breakfast is the most important meal of the day because, as the name implies, it helps break a fast.
 In light of this, experts suggest taking breakfast that is rich in calcium and fiber (3).

-If you do not eat breakfast, your metabolism slows down, meaning you are burning few calories.
-Similarly, you end up eating more during lunchtime, leading to a calorie surplus, which we all know promotes weight gain.
+If you do not eat breakfast, your metabolism slows down, meaning you are burning few calories over the course of the day.
+Similarly, you are likely to end up eating more during lunchtime, leading to a calorie surplus, which we all know promotes weight gain.

 Skipping breakfast may also reduce your energy levels, making you sluggish throughout the day.
 If you want to keep the weight at bay, experts suggest you do not skip your meals.